s4nt14go/react-starter/README.md

 ## Installation instructions

-Use same Node 14 version, using [nvm](https://github.com/nvm-sh/nvm) you can:
+Use Node 14 version, using [nvm](https://github.com/nvm-sh/nvm) you can:

 ```
 # set Node 14 in current terminal